heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Data Wrangling

-&nbsp;&nbsp;&nbsp;&nbsp;When aggregating and merging these massive datasets, I had to be careful of not including future inspections and violations past the permit submit date, along with other data that might bleed into and influence the model.
-Beyond that, I needed to summarize the datasets on multiple levels and ultimately join them to the permit/address level--both parts took up most of my time on this project.
-I first joined the permit and datasets on the unique ID (addresskey), which is used for a unique addresse/owner combination.
-After that, I did some data cleaning and removed erroneous segments and weird data.
+&nbsp;&nbsp;&nbsp;&nbsp;When aggregating and merging these massive datasets, I had to be careful to not include future inspections and violations past the permit submission date, along with other data that might bleed into and influence the model.
+&nbsp;&nbsp;&nbsp;&nbsp;Beyond that, I needed to summarize the datasets on multiple levels and ultimately join them to the permit/address level - both parts took up the majority of my time on this project, due to the sheer size of the data, along with errors and messiness in the data.
+&nbsp;&nbsp;&nbsp;&nbsp;To connect the data, I first joined the permit and inspection datasets on a unique ID (addresskey), which is used for a unique address/owner combination.
+After that, I cleaned the data and removed erroneous entries, weird data, and combined L&I's outdated segmentation.

+&nbsp;&nbsp;&nbsp;&nbsp;After building a clean, aggregated file for permit and inspection data, I then moved on to cleaning, aggregating, and merging code violation data - and then the same with unsafe building data.

+&nbsp;&nbsp;&nbsp;&nbsp;I was hoping to add in property complaint and violation fee data, but (probably for good reason) building complaints and fees are generalized as street blocks, and not actual addresses.
+Still, that didn't prevent me from trying to connect the datasets using GPS coordinates and various infraction/case resolution dates.
+However, I was ultimately unsuccessful (again, probably for the best).
 <p>
  &nbsp;
     </p>
 ### Variable Importance
 &nbsp;&nbsp;&nbsp;&nbsp;I ended up pulling a large number of features, as I wasn't sure which ones would later play an important role: therefore finding variable importance was key in slimming down and improving the model.
 Below is a graph of the most important variables used in the model.
 <p>